Cryptococcosis in Child

 Primary inoculation cutaneous cryptococcosis may occur in normal and immunocompromised hosts, but infection is usually acquired by the respiratory route, with the lungs as the primary focus of the infection.
 In the presence of a normal immune system, the infection is usually contained and remains latent in the lung and/or hilar nodes.
 If there is subsequent immunosuppression, organisms may proliferate and cause symptomatic, active infection.
 In this situation, secondary hematogenous dissemination to the central nervous system (CNS), kidneys, and other organs including the skin occurs.

 Pulmonary cryptococcosis may be heralded by chest pain and cough.
-In HIV-positive patients, it is usually more severe, especially with low CD4 counts.
+In patients with HIV, it is usually more severe, especially with low CD4 counts.
 Headache, nausea, confusion, blurred vision, and abnormal gait may be presenting symptoms.
 Papilledema, cranial nerve palsies, mild fever, and mild meningismus may be present in some patients.

 Cutaneous findings occur in 15%-20% of disseminated cases.
 The presentation is variable.
 Cellulitis, abscesses, papules, plaques, ulcers, sinus tracts, or purpura may all be seen.
-In HIV patients, molluscum-like umbilicated papules are described.
+In patients with HIV, molluscum-like umbilicated papules are described.

 Other possible sites of infection include the skeletal system, eyes, lymph nodes, liver, and genitourinary tract.